In this lecture we build the foundation for the rest of the notes.

 For incompressible liquid metals, the continuum description can be extremely accurate.
 For plasmas, by contrast, the MHD equations are already the result of averaging over a more microscopic kinetic description.
 One should therefore think of MHD not as the final theory, but as the first large-scale theory that is simple enough to use.

+Material derivative and geometry.
 Define the material (or convective) derivative:

 The nonlinear term \(\uvec \cdot \grad \uvec \) represents convective acceleration.
 It reflects the fact that a moving fluid element samples spatial gradients of velocity as it travels.